 Defined Benefit Plan

-Flexible Options for Small Business Owners
+Defined Benefit Plans for Small Business Owners

 A defined benefit plan (DB) is an IRS approved qualified retirement plan.
 A DB provides a specific benefit at retirement age that accrues through earnings and contributions.
 Defined benefit plan contributions are determined by actuarial assumptions.
 Since an older participant has less time to earn, a larger contribution can be made than for a younger participant.
 The example in the table below illustrates the point.
 It looks like a wide contribution discrepancy exists between the